Enteee/plantuml-parser/README.md

 # plantuml-parser
 _Parse PlantUML Syntax in JavaScript_

-The goal of this project is to provide a feature-complete, well tested, and maintainable [Parsing Expression Grammar (PEG)](src/plantuml.pegj) for the [PlantUML](http://plantuml.com/) syntax.
+The aim of this project is to provide a feature-complete, well tested, and maintainable [Parsing Expression Grammar (PEG)](src/plantuml.pegj) for the [PlantUML](http://plantuml.com/) syntax.
 The parser is designed to be used as [JavaScript library](#usage) or from the [Command Line](#command-line-interface)